Pipa xing: Background and description

 During the reign of Emperor Xianzong, Bai Juyi was exiled from court and appointed the sima in the distant town of Xun Yang.
 Traveling up the Yangtze River, he encountered a singer and pipa player who had also once lived in Chang'an.
 She was forced to leave the capital when her beauty and fame faded and married a merchant, but she had lost none of her skill, and she played for him.
 "Pipa xing" ("Pipa Song") describes the encounter and her performance.

 The poem has a total of 616 characters (not including the 138-character preface), and is known for the skilled artistry with which it describes sound.
 A well-known line of the poem is "Both of us, fallen from grace, wandering at the edge of the world, need not be old acquaintances to meet by chance."
 Ming dynasty calligrapher Chen Hongshou called the poem "very emotional and very expressive," adding that it made its hearers long for death in sympathy with its characters.

 Poem

 The poem includes a preface, describing how Bai came to write the poem.

-The poem include a description of performance:
+The poem includes a description of performance: